 It was this one phone call that set me on a path to find a new way to resolve frustration.
 To define the steps, the principles and the observations to identify and then to utilise expertise.
 To embrace expertise as a way to free up resources and to make change happen.
 In short, a generic approach to utilise everyone’s expertise to achieve the goals we believe in.

 Resolve frustration, utilise expertise, free up resources, make change happen

 Decision Free Solutions (DFS) is an approach to utilise all available expertise to achieve the goals you believe in.
 DFS’ motto: Resolve frustration, Utilise expertise, Free up resources, Make change happen.
 This motto can be read as a sequence of related steps, but it also refers to the different motivations an organisation may have to implement the approach of DFS.

 Expert individuals and organisations perceive the interconnectedness of their environment.
-It is what allows them to identify and to resolve frustrations — be it their own or that of others.
-For many organisations it is their mission to resolve frustrations — be it for their clients or simply to right a wrong.
+It is what allows them to identify and to resolve frustrations — be it their own or those of others.
+For many organisations it is their mission to resolve frustrations — be it for their clients, or simply to right a wrong.
 It may also be organisational frustration that needs to be resolved — for not being able to identify, utilise and retain expertise, or for not succeeding in communicating it.

 We are all experts in something.
 We all have skills, talents, creativity and experience we love to express while achieving goals we care about.
 Combined with sociality — achieving goals we care about together — it is what brings us joy.

 Organisations have to meet many challenges themselves.
 They have to operate and to compete in an ever more complex and dynamic environment.
-They are constantly exposed to new risks and have to change.
+They are constantly exposed to new risks and have to adapt and change.
 Both minimising risk and making this change happen requires expertise, creativity and resources.